Brand ยท Identity and value

 The challenge

-Working alongside Humankind Research, we conducted exploratory research for the Malala Fund to understand how the charity and its mission are perceived in both donor and receiver countries.
+Working alongside Humankind Research, we conducted exploratory research for the Malala Fund to understand how the charity and its mission are perceived in both donor and receiver countries, exploring awareness of and attitudes towards girls' education, while ensuring the research environment was culturally sensitive, nuanced, and safe for young participants.

 Project context